 |Additional Information (Assessment)

-There will be a practical assignment.
+There will be at least one practical assignment.

 ||Students will receive oral feedback from tutors and demonstrators during tutorial and lab sessions.
 Written feedback will be provided on a formative assignment prior to summative practical assessment.